Mount Royal Cougars: Men's hockey

 The Cougars men's ice hockey team had won 12 Alberta Colleges Athletics Conference championships prior to the move to the Canada West Universities Athletic Association.
 The team first qualified for the Canada West playoffs in their second season in the conference in the 2013–14 season and consistently qualified for the playoffs in each season since then.

-However, the team had not advanced past the conference semi-finals.
+In the 2024-25 season, the Cougars have advanced to a conference final series for the first time in program history, where they lost to the University of Saskatchewan Huskies.
+They also earned their first ever spot in the University Cup playoffs where they faced the Toronto Metropolitan University Bold in the longest game in USports history.
+TMU won the game 5-4 in fifth overtime.

+In the 2025-26 season, the Cougars repeated the previous year's achievements but fell to the Saskatchewan Huskies in the conference finals once again.
+In the national playoffs, they were eliminated by the University of Windsor Lancers.

 The team plays home games at the Flames Community Arena.

 Women's hockey

 The Cougars women's ice hockey program first began play for the 2001–02 season and won five conference titles in their 11 years in the Alberta Colleges Athletics Conference.
 The team plays home games at the Flames Community Arena.
 After seeing initial challenges upon moving to the Canada West conference of CIS, the Cougars first qualified for the playoffs in 2017 where they lost to the Manitoba Bisons.
 The team won their first playoffs series in 2020 after defeating the Saskatchewan Huskies in the quarter-final and then went on to beat the Calgary Dinos in the semi-final before losing the Canada West final to the Alberta Pandas.
 As a conference finalist, the Cougars qualified for their first U Sports women's ice hockey championship tournament in 2020 and won their opening game, but the remainder of the tournament was cancelled due to the COVID-19 pandemic in Canada.
 The Cougars won the 2023 U Sports Women's Ice Hockey Championship as the 8 seed in the tournament, capturing their first national title.